 In the third example, your kids are moving.
 They are engaged in every way– mentally, socially, emotionally, and physically.
 Of course, their brains are going to be firing on more cylinders!

 Research shows that students learn more when they move more.

 According to Dr. Ratey’s video above, the more fit children are, the more their academic scores go up and the fewer behavioral issues they have.
 Win-win!

 And some studies show that movement integrated into the subject being taught helps kids become more involved in and remember what they’re learning.

 So, moving more prepares the brain to learn more effectively, moving more helps students focus, and moving more engages kids and helps cement learning.

-Examples of movement to get more oxygen to the brain and help children focus
+Ideas you can use in your homeschool: movement to get more oxygen to little brains and help your children focus

-Your students need regular daily exercise AND they need to move frequently during the day.
+Your students need regular daily exercise.
+And they need to move frequently during the day.
 This applies to your high schooler as well as your kindergarten student.
-You think better when you have more oxygen to the brain.
+You think better when you have more oxygen in the brain.

-- have your kids stand by their chair every so often and do some jumping jacks.
+- have your kids stand by their chairs every so often and do some jumping jacks.